 - develop career opportunities through networking with industry professionals,

-- implement best supply chain parties into the curriculum and
+- implement best supply chain practices into the curriculum and

-Supply chain leadership council works with the faculty and SCM industry advisory board, supply chain leaders and supply chain associations (ISM, APICS, INFORMS) to enhance the curriculum and develop new courses and provide guest speakers, field trips, case competitions, scholarships and certificates to members.
+The council works diligently with the faculty and SCM Industry Advisory Board, supply chain leaders and professional associations (ISM, APICS, INFORMS) to enhance the curriculum, develop new courses and provide guest speakers, field trips, case competitions, scholarships and certificates to members.

-SCLC also works with the school’s career management center to organize networking and recruiting events, workshops and SCM career tracker.
+SCLC also works with the Jindal School’s Career Management Center to organize networking and recruiting events and career workshops.

-The supply chain leadership council is comprised of a select group of undergraduate and graduate students that have been selected to serve on the council.
-The council members must have achieved a grade point average of 3.0 or better before applying for membership.
+The Supply Chain Leadership Council is comprised of a select group of undergraduate and graduate students and alumni who have been chosen to serve on the council.

-The Council meets regularly to assist the supply chain program with two important objectives:
+The council meets regularly to assist the Supply Chain Management program with two important objectives:

 Nima Esfandiari, MS SCM/MBA

-The supply chain leadership council at the Jindal School of Management is dedicated to improving and growing the supply chain program, curriculum, reputation, industry relationship and collegiate experience of all students, both inside and outside the classroom.
+The Supply Chain Leadership Council at JSOM is dedicated to improving and growing the supply chain program, curriculum, reputation, industry relationship and collegiate experience our students, both inside and outside the classroom.